bitmagier/json-lines-viewer/README.md

 JSON Lines Viewer
 ---
-Terminal-UI to view JSON line files (e.g. application logs) or Zip files containing such files
+Terminal-UI to view JSON line files (especially application logs) or Zip files containing such files

-_The main use case is to support the analysis of comprehensive application logs in 'JSON line' format._
+_The main use case is to support the analysis of comprehensive application logs in 'JSON line' format.
+This is NOT a general purpose JSON viewer._

 ## Install